-Welcome to my newly released blog series on the local marketing success secrets I’ve honed over 20 years of expertise in digital marketing and search marketing.
+There are a number of local marketing success secrets I’ve honed as an online business specialist with over 20 years of expertise in digital marketing and search marketing.

 Local websites have come a long way since this was standard online marketing practice: “We sell custom cigar humidors.
 Our custom cigar humidors are handmade.
 If you’re buying a custom cigar humidor please contact our custom cigar humidor specialists and contact us at custom cigar humidor.
 Email customercigarhumidor@CCH.com”

-Back in ye olden days pre Internet small local businesses had a tough time of it.
+Back in ye olden days, pre-internet, small local businesses had a tough time of it.
 It was a perennial problem – how to get customers through the door to buy your products.
-You had to be dedicated, inventive and work damned hard at it.
+You had to be dedicated, inventive and work damn hard at it.
 You sold by phone, by word of mouth, by pushing leaflets through letter boxes and by getting listed on the local Yellow Pages.

 All that changed in 1996.